unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 ![SamplesApp main view](assets/SamplesApp.png)

+### Running-debugging the WebAssembly app on a mobile device

+By default, SamplesApp starts in debugging mode on localhost, making it inaccessible from external devices, even if they are on the same network.
+To remedy this, you can utilize Visual Studio 2022 Dev Tunnels to establish an externally accessible URL for your application.
+For more details, refer to the [Microsoft Learn documentation](https://learn.microsoft.com/en-us/aspnet/core/test/dev-tunnels).
+If the option doesn't appear initially, consider running a rebuild of the `SamplesApp.Wasm` project.

 ## Sample organization

 Samples are located in the [`UITests.Shared` project](https://github.com/unoplatform/uno/tree/master/src/SamplesApp/UITests.Shared).
 UI-related samples are generally grouped by control, or by functional area for samples that aren't specific to a particular control (eg `VisualStateTests`).
 Non-UI samples are generally grouped by namespace of the tested feature.